OlfactoryBehaviorLab/dewan_h5/README.md

 > \- A response of `2` indicates **CHEATING**
  \- A response of `3` indicates **NO CHEATING**

+- `Odor Name ["Odor", str]`: Name of odorant presented during the trial
+- `Odor Concentration ["Odorconc", str]`: Concentration of odorant presented during the trial
+- `Odor Vial Number ["Odorvial", int]`: Olfactometer vial used to deliver the odorant during the trial
+-
 ### H5 File Structure
 ___
 - **Values**: